amckennafoster/nbidata/docs/curation/curation.md

 Add the following columns to dataDictionary:

 - Variable = Variable (column) name
-- Type = string, numeric, date, etc
+- Type = string, integer, double, date, etc
 - Description = A brief description of the variable
 - Units = Units for the variable (e.g. meters).
-If a string, use 'none'
+If a string, use 'null'
 - Allowed Values = For variables that have a discrete list of values that number fewer than 50, list them here alphabetically, separated by commas.
 For continuous data types, use 'Any'
 - Notes = Add any other useful information to help some one understand the values or the variable.